-- Microarray data analysis: Which genes are relevant? - Variable selection: Which of many predictors are relevant? - Survival analysis: Which predictors affects a lifetime variable? - ▶ Reliability: Which components in a system are relevant? - ► Epidemiology: Spread of a disease in a geographical area. - ▶ Oil (mineral) exploration: Where to dig? - Business: Locations of business ventures. - ▶ US Presidential Election: Where to focus resources to optimize electoral votes? - Sporting Events: Predicting outcomes of World Cup soccer games.
+- Microarray data analysis: Which genes are relevant? - Variable selection: Which of many predictors are relevant? - Survival analysis: Which predictors affect a lifetime variable? - Reliability/Engineering: Which components in a system are relevant? - ▶ Epidemiology: Spread of a disease in a geographical area. - ▶ Oil (mineral) exploration: Where to dig? - Business: Locations of business ventures.